jorgellopez38/jorgellopez38/README.md

 ### Hi there 👋
-🌱 I’m currently learning Python and SQL
-📫 How to reach me: jorge.l.lopez38@gmail.com
+🌱 I’m currently learning Python, SQL, and Machine Learning 📫 How to reach me: jorge.l.lopez38@gmail.com
 ⚡ Fun fact: I can juggle a soccer ball and play Bop It at the same time!

 <!--
 **jorgellopez38/jorgellopez38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.